 I'm still finding my passion in life.
 I've committed myself to research, even after having a rough graduate experience.
 I've always been about materials and chemistry.
 I think that's my passion and I think I'm about to be a part of something good.
 And if if it doesn't work out, I'll keep on looking.
 I remember loving being a grad TA.
 Maybe teaching's my passion.
 My personality type is ENFJ which is not typical for engineers.
 It would explain my preference for teaching over research.

 On a less onerous note, I'm a beer geek.
 I just graduated from Purdue and I'm going to miss Three Floyds dearly.
 I am starting a post doc researcher position at IBM.

-I'm much more than an engineer.
-That's just a proper title.
-I'm a musician, a chef, a baker, a brewer, and a swing-dancer.
-I love learning new skills, be it an instrument, a language, or cooking a new dish.
+When I'm not researching, I am playing music, cooking, swing dancing, learning new languages, trying new beer, or just playing games with friends.
+I love learning new skills.
 The world is just full of new things to try.
-My saying is, "I'll try anything twice," and my favorite Dr. Seuss book is Green Eggs and Ham.
+My saying is, "I'll try anything twice; my favorite Dr. Seuss book is Green Eggs and Ham.
 In short, I'm open minded to almost anything.
-I love exploring new towns even though it takes me out of my comfort zone - I still feel like there's so much more to see around here.
+I love exploring new towns even though it takes me out of my comfort zone.

-My dreams are to become Dr. Brew, open a brewery, play guitar in a band, and do stand-up comedy on the side.
+My ridiculous dream is to someday play live music or do stand-up comedy on the side.
 My sense of humor is like a combination of Louis C.K., Doug Stanhope, and Maria Bamford.